Annual Beckman Symposium

 A: Yes!
 A member of the LabRoots team will be with you in the live presenter studio the entire time.
 Use the Presenter Chat feature to communicate with the studio operator.
 Also, a moderator will introduce your presentation and assist with the Q+A portion.

-Q: I've already turned in my poster; is there anything else I need to do to present it "virtually"?
+Q: I've received the instruction email and turned in my poster and mp4 summary; is there anything else I need to do to present it "virtually"?

-A: You're all set!
-Poster presenters were invited to submit a landscape pdf of their poster with an optional mp4 audio summary.
-All of your submitted items will be viewable in the virtual poster hall.
+A: Yes.
+You will receive details about our interactive poster sessions; be sure to add your presentation date/time to your schedule so guests can ask you questions in real time about your research poster.
+In addition to these scheduled, interactive sessions, posters and mp4s will be viewable/accessible during the entire Symposium in the virtual poster hall.
 Attendees will explore the available posters and can then choose to participate in public chat, 1:1 chat, or email you with any questions (see next question below).
 You are not required to be in the virtual poster hall for your poster to be viewable.

 Q: If I'm viewing a poster and want to reach out to the author, how can I do that?

-A: You have several options: 1) Use the Public Chat feature to open up a discussion about the poster with anyone who is interested in participating, 2) Create a 1:1 chat with the poster author if they are in the space at the same time you are (use the icon toward the bottom of your browser window), or 3) Send an email to the poster author if they are not currently in the space at the same time you are.
+A: You have several options: 1) Attend the scheduled, interactive Poster Sessions, 2) Use the Public Chat feature to open up a discussion about the poster with anyone who is interested in participating, 3) Create a 1:1 chat with the poster author if they are in the space at the same time you are (use the icon toward the bottom of your browser window), or 4) Send an email to the poster author if they are not currently in the space at the same time you are.